amenzhinsky/dbus-codegen-go/README.md

 The project depends only on [github.com/godbus/dbus](https://github.com/godbus/dbus) module and cannot be used separately because it operates its data types.

-CLI and generated code API is a subject to change until v1.0.0.
+CLI and generated code API is a subject to change until `v1.0.0`.

 ## Overview

-The tool generates two types of code-bases: server and client, so if we take use the following XML:
+The tool generates two types of code-bases: server and client (or can be limited to just one of them by using `-client-only` or `-server-only` options), so if we take use the following XML:

 ```xml
 <node>